-Police: People Injured in Shooting at Colorado STEM School
+7 to 8 Students Wounded, 2 Suspects in Custody After Shooting at Colorado K-12 School

 Police tweeted at around 4:40 p.m. that they were working to identifying the shooter or shooters, and that it was still an “active and unstable scene.”

+Jennifer Brown, a reporter from the Colorado Sun, tweeted a picture taken at the crowded parent reunification center.

-The Sheriff’s office tweeted that there was an “unstable situation,” but they are still investigating the situation.
-They advised that the public should avoid the area; parents were advised to go to a nearby recreational center to pick up their children.
+Police advised that the public should avoid the area; parents were instructed to go to a nearby recreational center to pick up their children.

 This is a developing story.
 Check back here for updates.